FDio/csit/resources/job_specs/report_iterative/2n-spr/vpp-ndrpdr-00.md

 1c AND 64b AND ndrpdr AND e810cq AND drv_af_xdp AND ethip4-ip4base
 2c AND 64b AND ndrpdr AND e810cq AND drv_af_xdp AND ethip4-ip4base
 4c AND 64b AND ndrpdr AND e810cq AND drv_af_xdp AND ethip4-ip4base
-##### ethip4-ip4scale20k
-1c AND 64b AND ndrpdr AND e810cq AND drv_af_xdp AND ethip4-ip4scale20k
-2c AND 64b AND ndrpdr AND e810cq AND drv_af_xdp AND ethip4-ip4scale20k
-4c AND 64b AND ndrpdr AND e810cq AND drv_af_xdp AND ethip4-ip4scale20k
 ##### ethip4-ip4scale20k-rnd
 1c AND 64b AND ndrpdr AND e810cq AND drv_af_xdp AND ethip4-ip4scale20k-rnd
 2c AND 64b AND ndrpdr AND e810cq AND drv_af_xdp AND ethip4-ip4scale20k-rnd